 Food distributors are third-party entities that act as middlemen between your brand and a retailer.
 Food distributors, like KeHE or UNFI, purchase products from vendors to disperse them among their established retail connections.

-Who they sell to varies by distributor as some have strong, singular connections with retailers as reflected in the UNFI and Whole Foods relationship.
-Whole Foods almost solely relies on its distributor, UNFI, to introduce new brands into their product network.
+Who they sell to varies by the distributor as some have strong, singular connections with retailers as reflected in the UNFI and Whole Foods relationship.
+Whole Foods almost solely relies on its distributor, UNFI, to introduce new brands into its product network.

 In cases like this, the distributor acts as a gatekeeper and is the primary route to get your brand onto the shelves at the retailer.